-ARP behavior in most network stacks can be succinctly described like this: whenever IP needs to send a packet to some host on the local network, a kernelresident table called ARP cache is looked up to check whether the MAC address corresponding to the destination IP address is already known.
+Whenever IP needs to send a packet to some host on the local network, a kernel-resident table called ARP cache is looked up to check whether the MAC address corresponding to the destination IP address is already known.
 If it is, IP can carry on: a frame is assembled with its destination address pointing to the MAC taken from the ARP cache and then sent on the wire.
 Otherwise, a broadcast ARP request frame is sent asking the host with the destination IP address to inform its MAC address in a unicast ARP reply frame.
 Figure 1 shows this process in greater detail.